Enewetak Atoll: Eniwetok Airfield

 The airstrip is now abandoned and its surface partially covered by sand.

 Parry Island seaplane base

 The Imperial Japanese Navy had developed a seaplane base on Parry Island.
-Following its capture on 22 February, Seebees from the 110th Naval Construction Battalion expanded the base, building a coral-surfaced parking area and shops for minor aircraft and engine overhaul.
+Following its capture on 22 February, Seabee's from the 110th Naval Construction Battalion expanded the base, building a coral-surfaced parking area and shops for minor aircraft and engine overhaul.
 A marine ways was installed on a Japanese pier and boat-repair shops were also erected.

 US Navy and Marine units based at Parry Island included: